Joy Corrigan Shows Off Long Legs In Steampunk Desert Snap

 American bombshell Joy Corrigan might be best known for her sizzling beach snaps, but it seems that the blonde beauty is ready to trade her tropical scene for the desert.
-The North Carolina native recently sent pulses racing by posting to Instagram a picture of herself modeling a sultry steampunk outfit in preparation for music festival Burning Man.
+The North Carolina native recently sent pulses racing by posting a picture of herself to Instagram modeling a sultry steampunk outfit in preparation for music festival, Burning Man.

-Burning Man is a week long music and cultural festival that takes place at the end of August each year in the northwestern deserts of Nevada.
+Burning Man is a week long music and cultural festival that takes place at the end of August each year in the northwestern Nevada desert.
 More than 70,000 people went to Burning Man last year, from celebrities to moguls like Jeff Bezos and Elon Musk, according to Business Insider.

-It seems that Joy is ready to be one of the “Burners” as she posted her intended attire for the event.
-In the picture, she dons the teeniest of metallic bralettes that shows off ample amount of underboob, as well as showcasing her toned midriff.
-Joy paired the 70s style top with a corseted inspired mini skirt, with ties that expose every part of long tanned legs.
-For footwear, the American beauty wore knee-high steampunk inspired platform boots, with buckles that continue all the way up her shin.
+It seems that Joy is ready to be one of the “Burners.”

+She posted her intended attire for the event, rocking the teeniest of metallic bralettes that showcases an ample amount of underboob as well as her toned midriff.
+Joy paired the ’70s style top with a corseted-inspired miniskirt that included ties exposing every part of her long, tanned legs.

+For footwear, the American beauty wore knee-high steampunk-inspired platform boots with buckles that continue all the way up her shin.
 Joy completed the look with a cheeky military-inspired cap.

-To set the mood for the picture, Joy poses in a desert scene, head down as the harsh sun beams down.
+To set the mood for the picture, Joy posed in a desert scene as the harsh sun beamed down.

 Within less than an hour, the snapshot earned nearly 2,000 likes and just shy of 75 comments.